 In addition to this, the material manager supervises the production work to make sure that the material is appropriately used and not wasted.

-Forecasting is also objective and it is part of the job role of a material manager to keep track of the supply material in inventory and placing orders with the supplier beforehand.
+Forecasting is also objective and it is part of the job role of a material manager to keep track of the supply material in inventory and place orders with the supplier beforehand.

 Forecasting is essential to make sure that material is always available in the organization to meet the demand.
 Moreover, it is the responsibility of a material manager to inform the supplier beforehand about the requirement of the material so that he can prepare the material to be supplied.